d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 between the *real* and *predicted* value of the target.
-The loss will usually be a non-negative number where smaller values are better and perfect predictions incur a loss of $0$.
+The loss will usually be a non-negative number where smaller values are better and perfect predictions incur a loss of 0.
-The most popular loss function in regression problems is the sum of squared errors.
+The most popular loss function in regression problems is the squared error.
 When our prediction for an example $i$ is $\hat{y}^{(i)}$ and the corresponding true label is $y^{(i)}$, the squared error is given by: